vanilla-friendly-datapacks/beacon-shulker/README.md

-> __NOTE:__ If you happen to use this template, make sure to replace the Kofi username inside the `.github/FUNDING.yml` file :)

-# Projectname
+# Beacon Shulker

-> A Minecraft 1.16.x data pack that
+> A Minecraft 1.16.x data pack that allows you to easily transport your beacons around.

 ## Installation

 Download the latest release from [here][latest] and put the datapack zip file into the `datapacks` folder of your Minecraft world.
-Download the resourcepack zip file (if available) and enable the pack in your client.

-I usually provide resourcepacks to allow translations of my datapacks :)

-## Crafting
+## Usage

+Just place an empty `Shulker Box` on top of a working beacon.
+The beacon gets stored inside the `Shulker Box`.
+To restore your beacon, place the `Shulker Box` again.
+The beacon replaces all blocks that are in its way (except for bedrock), you won't get block drops from them.
+The beacon block itself will be placed below the `Shulker Box`, so you need some room under it.

 ## FAQ

+**Q:** But why though?

+**A:** I've decorated my beacon using some netherite blocks and I can tell you, mining those without Haste II is annoying...

 ## Uninstallation

-To uninstall the datapack, run the `zerotask:REPLACE/uninstall` function and remove the datapack from your world save.
+To uninstall the datapack, run the `zerotask:beacon_shulker/uninstall` function and remove the datapack from your world save.
 Afterwards, run `reload`.

+> **Note:** Already shulkered beacons won't be placed automatically and cannot be placed again after `/reload`.
+Make sure to place them beforehand.

 ## License